w3c/mathml/docs/accessibility.md

      \;\overset{ \rm{dictionary} }{ \longrightarrow }\;
    \rm{Text\ for\ Speech}
 \\]
 With a default or given role, the arguments (subtrees) are known (perhaps given by an xpath expression).
-A "dictionary" that takes the semantic name, args, and user preferences (language, disability, expertise, ...) is used.
+A "dictionary" that takes the semantic name, args, and user preferences (language, disability, expertise, ...) is used to generate speech strings.
 Using the $sin^{-1} x$ example, this is either recognized as an "inverse function" pattern or it is explicitly marked as such.
 This pattern has two args, so the semantics becomes `inverseFunction("sin", "x")` and a lookup might change this to the string "the inverse sin of x" or "sin inverse x" or something else.

 The mappings are not part of MathML but a group note will likely give some mapping from MathML to semantics.
 A dictionary to speech may also be included as a means to allow AT easy access to base level functionality.